dotnet/arcade/Documentation/VSTS/VSTSGuidance.md

 ### VSTS repos should

 - Be mirrored from GitHub, if not internal only.
-- Internal-only projects should only be in the 'internal' project with no github equivalent
+- Internal-only projects should only be in the 'internal' project with no GitHub equivalent

 ### Naming conventions